Constraining Heavy Neutral Leptons Coupled to the Tau-Neutrino Flavor at the Large Hadron Collider: Analysis

 The fiducial decay volumes differ for electrons and muons (see Table~\ref{tab:cut_table}.
 In the muon channel, an extended decay volume is used to leverage the muon spectrometer surrounding the inner detector, whereas in the electron channel, the search is restricted to the inner detector region.

 The DV reconstruction efficiency is assumed to be 100\%, meaning that any particle meeting the selection criteria is equally likely to be detected in all spatial directions and distances within the modeled decay volume.
 While it is known that vertex reconstruction efficiency decreases with distance~\cite{ATLAS:2023nze}, properly incorporating this effect outside the ATLAS environment is challenging.
-Therefore, we have chosen not to include it in our analysis.
+Therefore, we have chosen not to include it in our main analysis.
+In Appendix~\ref{app:atlas_track_reco} we estimate the size of this effect using the efficiency parameterisations of Ref.~\cite{ATLAS:2023nze} and show that it weakens the sensitivity in $\Ut2$ by less than half an order of magnitude, without changing our qualitative conclusions.